exercism/python/concepts/classes/about.md

 # Modifying the value of the "number" class attribute.
 >>> My_Class.number = 27

-#  Modifying the "number" class attribute changes the "number" attribute for all intantiated objects.
+# Modifying the "number" class attribute changes the "number" attribute for all instantiated objects.
 >>> obj_one.number
 27